MFA Legal & Compliance New York 2025 - Agenda

 Joined LPC in 2007.
 Investment management associate at Schulte Roth & Zabel, LLP (2005-2007).
 Corporate associate at Friedman Kaplan Seiler & Adelman LLP (2000-2005).
 Corporate associate at Simpson Thacher & Bartlett (1998-2000).
 Graduated from Columbia University School of Law (1998) and Columbia University (1994).

-Hunter Landrum serves as Associate General Counsel at Two Sigma, an investment manager specializing in trading assets in liquid global markets across a range of conditions using a disciplined, scientific approach.
+Hunter Landrum serves as Deputy General Counsel at Two Sigma, an investment manager specializing in trading assets in liquid global markets across a range of conditions using a disciplined, scientific approach.
 Hunter is responsible for the firm’s engagement with governments and regulators as well as litigation and enforcement matters.
-Hunter serves as Chair of the MFA’s EMEA-APAC Forum and is an active participant in the global financial regulatory community.
-He is currently based in London having previously practiced in New York City and Washington D.C.
+Hunter is an active participant in the global financial regulatory community.
+He is currently based in New York having previously practiced in London and Washington D.C.

 Hunter joined the firm in 2015.
 Before joining Two Sigma, Hunter was an attorney at WilmerHale in Washington D.C.
 In this role, he focused on government affairs and representing international financial institutions in high-profile investigations before a variety of domestic and international regulators.
 Hunter holds a J.D. from the University of Virginia School of Law and a B.A. in Political Science from the University of Alabama.